Dior Fall/Winter 2026 Look1

 Dior Fall/Winter 2026 Look 7

-Dior Fall/Winter 2026 collection reads as a deliberate continuation of the previous haute couture season.
+Dior Fall/Winter 2026 reads as a deliberate continuation of the previous haute couture season.

 In couture, floral volume appeared as clustered density — hydrangea-like constructions that accumulated into sculptural mass.
 Ready-to-wear disperses that density.
 The florals radiate rather than accumulate.
 Volume expands outward from a controlled center.